Watch for these common missteps to help lessen the impact of taxes on your investment portfolio.

-We will work with you and your tax professional to ensure that your investment strategy is optimized to use the current tax code to your advantage.
+We will work with you and your tax professional to position your investment portfolio to help take advantage of the current tax code.

 Here are six common tax mistakes to be aware of, although taxation is just one consideration when making investment decisions.

 1. Missing out on savings from tax-advantaged accounts

 From 401(k)s to Roth IRAs, there are a variety of tax-advantaged accounts that can help reduce the amount of taxes you owe on your investment earnings.
 With so many options, it can be difficult to determine which are best for your situation and how to utilize them for maximum tax efficiency.

 However, failing to be strategic with these tax-advantaged accounts can cost you in retirement and could result in a higher tax bill.